Last updated on May 21, 2026

 Esoteric Duplicator requires lots of mana, but the reward of copying oodles of artifacts makes up for it.
 It’s a great combo with something that sacrifices an artifact (Krark-Clan Ironworks, perhaps?) and artifacts like Spine of Ish Sah and Portal to Phyrexia that impact the board.

 Eloise, Nephalia Sleuth is a Dimir commander that cares specifically about sacrificing tokens.
-That can range from creatures to Clues and Treasures, and Eloise can also investigate a lot during a given game, which translates to card advantage.
-Although the payoff isn’t great like dealing damage or drawing cards, you’ll get to surveil a lot, fill your graveyard if you want or get nice card selection, and that opens the way for interesting builds.
+That can range from creatures to Clues and Treasures, and Eloise can also investigate a lot during a game, which translates to card advantage.
+Although the payoff isn’t great like dealing damage or drawing cards, you’ll get to surveil often, filling your graveyard and opening the way for interesting builds.

 I love pairing card draw with pressure, so I’d be happy to slip Martha Jones into any Clue deck.
 Sneaking a few creatures past your opponents’ defenders is quite strong, especially when those creatures include cards like Tireless Tracker and Lonis, Genetics Expert that grow ever-larger as you come closer to cracking the case.